harman64/glance/README.md

 ## Project Overview

-The project uploads a file from integration tab .
-The uploader accepts csv files.<br/>
+The project uploads a file from integration tab. <br/>
 If a new file is uploaded the previous file is replaced with the new file.<br/>
 The uploaded file is present in uploads folder.<br/>
 Reports tab displays the file in the form of a table.<br/>